-What if my child or teen won’t talk?!
+What if my child or teen won’t talk during therapy?!

 This happens.
 Don’t worry, it’s pretty common and natural.
 If you were a tween or teen and were brought to a total stranger and told you were supposed to talk to them for an hour, would you say, “Sure!”
 Maybe not.
-Oftentimes the first few sessions the child does not wish to participate or feels uncomfortable.
-When this happens, we usually try something like taking a walk while we chat or playing a game (I have games for varying energy levels!)
-Typically, as an adolescent grows more comfortable, he or she will begin participating.
+Sometimes the first few sessions the child does not wish to participate or feels uncomfortable.
+When this happens, we usually try something like taking a walk while we chat or playing a game.
+Typically, as a child grows more comfortable, they will begin participating.

-Feel free to get in touch to schedule an appointment (in-person for via video) for your child or teen.
+Feel free to get in touch to schedule an appointment (in-person or via video) for Healthy Mind Sacramento Child/ Teen therapy.

 Stimulant Medications for ADHD in Children: Short and Long Term Side Effects